 This approach can go a long way to help save time and money.
 When everyone is on the same page, you have a better chance of developing cutting-edge applications quickly.

-Also read: 10 Best Chrome Extensions For 2021It’s critical to know what everyone is doing at any given time to ensure that two people aren’t working on the same task.
+Also read: Best ecommerce platform in 2021It’s critical to know what everyone is doing at any given time to ensure that two people aren’t working on the same task.
 Whether your team is based in the same city or spread across the world, take steps to provide real-time visibility, so team members know what each other is working on.

 To minimize errors and bugs in the system, make time for regular code reviews.
 This approach can also help limit technical debt and headaches down the road.
 If needed, engage in a joint code review at the end of each iteration.